Ranulf I of Aquitaine

 Ranulf I (also Ramnulf, Rannulf, and Ranulph) (820–866) was a Count of Poitiers (from 835) and Duke of Aquitaine (from 852).
 He is the son of Gerard, Count of Auvergne.
 Few details are known about Ranulf I, except that he died in 866 in Aquitaine from wounds received in the Battle of Brissarthe against the Vikings (in which Robert the Strong also died).

 Marriage and issue

-Ranulf married Adaltrude of Maine, a daughter of Rorgon I, (Note: Rosamond McKitterick states Ranulf married a daughter of Rorgo, though gives no name.) and they had the following:
+Ranulf married Adaltrude of Maine, a daughter of Rorgon I, (Note: Rosamond McKitterick states that Ranulf married a daughter of Rorgo, though she does not give a name.) and they had the following children: